mainmatter/ember-vite-codemod/README.md

 ### Running code replacements on... `tests/index.html`

 The changes in `tests/index.html` follow the same principle as for `index.html`.
-Additionally, we remove `{{content-for "test-body-footer"}}` because it checks tests are loaded at a time they are not loaded yet.
+Additionally, we remove `{{content-for "test-body-footer"}}` because it checks tests are loaded at a time they are not.

 ```diff
 - <link integrity="" rel="stylesheet" href="{{rootURL}}assets/vendor.css">